Electropaedia logo

 • Inductive Shuttle Charge Distribution

 • This method uses a transformer with its primary winding connected across the battery and a secondary winding which can be switched across individual cells.
 It is used to take pulses of energy as required from the full battery, rather than small charge differences from a single cell, to top up the remaining cells.
 It averages the charge level as with the Flying Capacitor but avoids the problem of small voltage differences in cell voltage and is consequently much faster.
+This system obviously needs well balanced secondary transformer windings otherwise it will contribute to the problem.

 Passive balancing